jmarcosdias/awesome/README.md

 ### iFrame

-The map in the Get Here page is an iFrame with a Google Map.
+The map inside the Get Here page is an iFrame with the Google Map of Cobh.
 - https://maps.google.com/maps?q=Cobh,Ireland&output=embed

 ### External Links